tormodsletteboe/NickleAndTime/README.md

 _Duration: 2 Week Sprint_

-Nickle & Time lets users add locations to a google map, that they would like to avoid or only visit a few times per week.
+Nickle & Time lets users add locations, to a google map, that they would like to avoid or only visit a few times per week.
 Using the user's current location it will detect if they are close to one of those places, and send them a friendly text message based on how many times they have visisted.
-As of Dec 1st 2022 new users will need to contact the author by email (bottom of page) before using.

 ## Screen Shot